nordan-conference/nordan-conference.github.io/kaus/participants/index.md

 </style>

-The list of registered participants for KAUS 2026:
+The list of registered participants for KAUS 2026 (updated on Mar 11, 2026):

 <ul class="participant-list">